 The District of Sechelt recognizes the vital role non-profit and charitable organizations play in ensuring the social, cultural, and environmental well-being of our community.
 The District of Sechelt’s Community Investment Program provides financial assistance to community organizations to support programs, projects, services, and events that benefit the citizens of Sechelt.
 For grants received in 2018, the Final Report deadline is Monday, December 17, 2018.

 *All forms are available in the Quick Links sidebar on the left-hand side of this page.

 New to the CIP Grant Program?
-Click here to download a copy of the power point presentation from the CIP Grant Workshop held on October 25, 2017.
+Click here to download a copy of the power point presentation from the CIP Grant Workshop.

 The Community Investment Program is for registered not-for-profit and/or charity organizations whose mandate falls under one of the following sectors: